Halphen's transform and middle convolution: Abstract

 \section{Abstract}

 We show that the Halphen transform of a Lam\'e equation can be written as the symmetric square of the Lam\'e equation followed by an Euler transform.
-We use this to compute a list of Lam\'e equations with (non-) arithmetic Fuchsian monodromy group.
+We use this to compute a list of Lam\'e equations with arithmetic Fuchsian monodromy group.
 It contains all those Lam\'e equations where the quaternion algebra $A$ over $k$ associated to the arithmetic Fuchsian group is a quaternion algebra $A$ over $\mathbb{Q}$.
+Further we classify all geometric braid group orbits in $\rm{SL}_2(\ZZ)^4$ with the possible exception of three orbits.